nexusformat/definitions/manual/source/mailinglist.rst

     + Archive: http://lists.nexusformat.org/pipermail/nexus-code-tickets
     + TRAC Timeline: http://trac.nexusformat.org/code/report/1

-NeXus Definitions Subversion Mailing List
+:NeXus Definitions Subversion Mailing List:
     Members of this list will receive an email whenever a commit is made to the :ref:`NeXus definitions repository <Subversion>`.
     This list cannot be posted to - all questions should instead